alphagov/govuk-inverse-similarity/README.md

 In order to maximise the time-effectiveness of early-stage taxonomy generation, this tool will create a list of conceptually-dense pages for expert review.

+## Why use this tool?

+Based on a review of the Education themed content, this algorithm performed significantly better than other sampling approaches when selecting for conceptual density.

 ## Getting set up to use the tool

 First, you'll need to install some dependencies.
 It's a python thing, so: